beeware/briefcase/docs/en/how-to/publishing/macOS.md

 ## Produce an App archive

-Select the root node of the Xcode project browser (it should be the formal name of your app), then select the **Signing & Capabilities** tab from configuration options that are displayed.
+Select the root node of the XCode project browser (it should be the formal name of your app), then select the **Signing & Capabilities** tab from configuration options that are displayed.
 The "Team" option under "Signing" will be listed as "None"; select the name of the development